How do you draw a country like Switzerland?

 Did she succeed?
 We leave it to you to judge.
 Here’s a selection of some of her memorable works for swissinfo.ch.

 Living in Switzerland means endless conversations about the weather, especially if there is enough snow to go skiing.
-Coming from mountain country herself, Lutz used her imagination to capture the anxiety of ski resorts over a leaner and shorterexternal link snow season.
+Coming from mountain country herself, Lutz used her imagination to capture the anxiety of ski resorts over a leaner and shorter snow season.

 Direct democracy was another subject that made for a good cartoon opportunity.
-The voteexternal link in November 2016 on whether to wean Switzerland off nuclear power was given a very Swiss treatment.
+The vote in November 2016 on whether to wean Switzerland off nuclear power was given a very Swiss treatment.

-The Swiss are obsessed with tunnels and railways and it doesn’t get bigger than the inauguration of the world’ longest rail tunnel - the Gotthard Base Tunnelexternal link – in June 2016.
+The Swiss are obsessed with tunnels and railways and it doesn’t get bigger than the inauguration of the world’ longest rail tunnel - the Gotthard Base Tunnel – in June 2016.

 Switzerland is also known the world over for secret banking but was upstaged by tiny Panama when the Panama Papers leaks were published in 2016.
-No matter, Swiss intermediaries did have a hand in setting upexternal link offshore companies there.
+No matter, Swiss intermediaries did have a hand in setting up offshore companies there.

 Swiss banking tradition appears to be in good hands with the younger generation when it comes to number crunching.
-An international surveyexternal link showed that Swiss kids were the best in math in Europe.
+An international survey showed that Swiss kids were the best in math in Europe.

 swissinfo.ch